kshitijstc/Currency-Convertor-Extension/README.md

 ## Screenshots
 - This is how the extension will look at the start.<br><br>
 <img src="https://github.com/kshitijstc/Currency-Convertor-Extension/assets/144511712/f87df252-5dc8-48ba-b033-d9b7002a0d04" alt="currency_convertor" width="400"/><br>
+- Before configuring the extension.<br><br>
+- After configuring the extension. <br><br>

+## Warning / Pre-Installation Advisory
+**Note:** Since this extension is currently in the "Load Unpacked" stage and not published on the Chrome Web Store, you might encounter some issues after installation:

+- The extension may slow down your browser.
+- The browser may start to malfunction or not function properly.

+These issues occur because the extension is not optimized in the unpacked stage.
+When an extension is published, it goes through a review process and optimization which helps in enhancing performance and stability.

+If you experience any of these issues, you can simply remove or unload the extension to restore normal browser functionality.

 ## Installation
 1. **Download the Extension**: [Link to your extension]